 Gog And Magog And Salvation Through Faith

-And, the next verse shows us Ezekiel’s Fire and Gog and Magog:
+And as we continue through Zechariah 12, the next verse shows us Ezekiel’s Fire and Gog and Magog:

 9 It shall be in that day that I will seek to destroy all the nations that come against Jerusalem.

 Those nations are the ones in the Gog and Magog alliance that attack Israel.
 And, as you look at the history Israel for the last century, the target has ALWAYS been Jerusalem – which makes no sense from a secular point of view.